 Resident International Experience

-Penn State Hershey Department of Anesthesia Resident International Experience
+Penn State Hershey Department of Anesthesiology and Perioperative Medicine Resident International Experience

 The goal of the International Experience is to support outstanding anesthesiology residents with interest in outreach and medical mission services.
-Our goal is to provide acute care for the patients as well as create long term relationships and assist in solutions with local people.
-The department will fund and aid the resident with designated travel opportunities such as those outlined below.
+Our great, cherished friend and mentor Dr. Katie Donahue graciously supports our passion for giving back to the world with the Dr. Katie Donahue Resident International Anesthesia Endowment, also supported with alumni and friends.
+This endowment funds the resident with designated travel opportunities such as those outlined below.
+Our goals are to provide acute care for the patients as well as create long term relationships, and assist in solutions for education, research, and clinical care with local people.
 More opportunities are also available for discussion.

 1. Operation Smile - Vietnam

-c.
-This is a 12 day clinical opportunity for a Pgy-4 resident or pediatric anesthesia fellow to provide anesthesia for children with cleft lips and palates under supervision by Dr. McQuillan and/or Dr. Donahue
+- This is a 12 day clinical opportunity for a Pgy-4 resident or pediatric anesthesia fellow to provide anesthesia for children with cleft lips and palates under supervision by Dr. McQuillan and/or Drs.
+Prozesky, Barbieri, or Dhar.

-c.
-These are 2 separate one month rotations for a Pgy-4 resident at the CURE Hospital in Addis Ababa under direct supervision of the American Anesthesia Program Director
+- These are 3 separate one month rotations for a PGY-4 resident (or PGY-3 eligible for Call Chief) at the CURE Hospital in Addis Ababa under direct supervision of the American Anesthesia Program Director

-d.
-This includes clinical care of pediatric orthopedic patients in the operating room, active involvement in the ongoing outcomes research project investigating postoperative mortality, and teaching of Ethiopian anesthesia residents.
+- This includes clinical care of pediatric orthopedic patients in the operating room, active involvement in the ongoing outcomes research project investigating postoperative mortality, and teaching of Ethiopian masters students.